 Holly Pond is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Holly Pond is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Holly Pond who work in food service (14.38%), office and administrative support (12.46%), and teaching (7.03%).
+There are especially a lot of people living in Holly Pond who work in food service (14.80%), office and administrative support (12.08%), and management occupations (7.55%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Holly Pond has relatively fewer families with younger children, and/or college students.
 Combined, this makes Holly Pond a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Holly Pond is quite a bit lower than the national average among all cities of 21.84%: just 12.74% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of adults in Holly Pond with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.46% of adults in Holly Pond have a bachelor's degree or advanced degree.

 The most common language spoken in Holly Pond is English.
 Other important languages spoken here include Italian and Native American languages.